-Modern birthday celebrations are believed to have origins in Germany, and the Kinderfeste celebrations they have.
-On a child’s birthday they would present a cake with the number of candles that equaled the child’s age, plus an extra one.
+Modern birthday celebrations are believed to have origins in Germany, and the Kinderfeste celebrations have.
+On a child’s birthday, they would present a cake with the number of candles that equaled the child’s age, plus an extra one.

 The extra candle was considered the Light of Life and was meant to represent the hope of another full year lived.

-Over the years the cakes used for birthday, and crowning, celebrations have changed.
+Over the years the cakes used for birthdays, and crowning, celebrations have changed.
 The ancient Greeks, or even the 15th century Germans, didn’t have the sweet confections of cakes that we eat nowadays.

 The most expensive cake ever made cost $75 million.
 No, that’s not a typo.
 It was commissioned by someone in the United Arab Emirates for his daughter’s birthday and engagement party.